jastintime/ukoos/doc/kernel/mm/overview.md

 - The kernel manages its own virtual memory, in the RAM region of the memory map.

-  This is a buddy allocator, and can serve power-of-two sized allocation requests.
   The allocator that handles these requests is called **the virtual memory allocator**.

 Each hart has its own root page table, since it can be running a different userspace process.